-Donors can choose to donate via credit card (SIX Payment Services), PayPal, Twint, or Direct Debit (FinDock) for one-time donations, and for recurring donations, they have a choice of credit card (SIX Payment Services), PayPal, or Direct Debit (FinDock).
+Donors can choose to donate via PayPal, Twint, Direct Debit (FinDock), credit card or cryptocurrencies (Worldline) for one-time donations, and for recurring donations, they have a choice of credit card (Worldline), PayPal, or Direct Debit (FinDock).
 All donation information is captured in Salesforce via FinDock in real-time which offers immediate insights into campaign impact and enables the UNICEF fundraising team to quickly react as needed.

 Adapting to new payment methods

 The fundraising team at UNICEF Switzerland is continuously looking at how it can meet its donor’s needs.
 For payments, this meant adding Twint as a method, which is now available for all FinDock customers in Switzerland.

 “Twint is relatively new to the Swiss market, but already it’s the second most popular payment method for UNICEF Switzerland’s online donors,” says Sascha Gomringer, Database Manager, UNICEF Switzerland.
 “It was an important feature for our team and FinDock made it possible, we are very pleased with the results.”